 The masonry spine was also seen as a dynamic element that responds to a variety of uses.
 Whilst the wall physically and visually links the clubhouse and change rooms, the intersection is also seen as a gathering space for visitors and players and provides legibility to the playing field layouts and associated car parking.
 Every edge of the facility is activated: with entry to a variety of internal spaces and amenities, circulation around the fields and places to sit and spectate.

 The walls of the change rooms and clubhouse finish short of the roof plane to further accentuate the horizontal nature of the building form.
-This also allows opportunities to provide natural daylight and cross ventilation of the internal spaces by passive means.
+This allows natural daylight and cross ventilation of the internal spaces by passive means.
 The use of unpainted raw materials was a deliberate way of providing a robust palette of building materials but was also a reference to the natural landscape in which the building was located.
-The solid masonry wall also acts as a thermal buffer for the various spaces, employing the properties of thermal mass to stabilise the indoor air temperature.
+The solid masonry wall acts as a thermal buffer for the various spaces, employing the properties of thermal mass to stabilise the indoor air temperature.

 Future extensions or staging for the facility have also been considered allowing for a future regional level facility usage.